nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 ## How are OS level application automatically installed on the VMs?

-OS level configuration is applied via a VM custom script extension, for reference the commands used are found in the following script folder - [Scripts](/bicep/aks/scripts)
+OS level configuration is applied via a VM custom script extension, for reference the commands used are found in the following folder - [Scripts](/bicep/aks/scripts)

 The scripts are called automatically by the [aks-kubenet.json](json/aks-kubenet.json) ARM template on deployment.
 ## Are there any commands I can use to get the host's DNS, passwords and to change the Network Security Group (NSG) rule, instead of using the portal?